C.J. Abrams Player Props: Nationals vs. Phillies

 C.J.
 Abrams At The Plate

-- Abrams is batting .236 with eight doubles, two triples, six home runs and eight walks.
+- Abrams has nine doubles, two triples, six home runs and eight walks while batting .236.

-- In 60.8% of his games this season (31 of 51), Abrams has picked up at least one hit, and in nine of those games (17.6%) he recorded more than one.

-- In 11.8% of his games this year, he has hit a home run, and 3.1% of his trips to the dish.
+- In 11.5% of his games this season, he has hit a home run, and 3.1% of his trips to the plate.

-- Abrams has driven home a run in 16 games this year (31.4%), including more than one RBI in 17.6% of his games and producing three or more of his team's runs on three occasions..
+- Abrams has driven home a run in 16 games this season (30.8%), including more than one RBI in 17.3% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.